This is a Pro data source. If not available on your plan please upgrade or contact our support team.

 Avoid converting dates into strings

-Some functions used for formatting dates are in fact intended to convert the data type from "date" to "char".
+Some functions used for formatting dates are intended to convert the data type from "date" to "char".
 For example, using a query like this to get the month in which an event has happened:

 SELECT TO_CHAR((Subscriptions.ended_at AT TIME ZONE 'UTC'), 'YYYY-MM') AS "month"